openvinotoolkit/openvino/docs/IE_DG/InferenceEngine_QueryAPI.md

 ie.get_metric(device_name="GPU", metric_name="SUPPORTED_METRICS")
 ```

-> **NOTE**: All metrics have a specific type, which is set during the metric instantiation.
-The list of common device-agnostic metrics can be found in ie_plugin_config.hpp.
-Device specific metrics (for example, for HDDL, MYRIAD devices) can be found in corresponding plugin folders.

 #### Get Configuration

 The code below uses the [IECore.get_config](api/ie_python_api/_autosummary/openvino.inference_engine.IECore.html#openvino.inference_engine.IECore.get_config) method and demonstrates how to understand whether the HETERO device dumps .dot files with split graphs during the split stage: